LoreKeeper vs AI Dungeon: Which AI RPG Should You Play?

 For a deeper look at how a purpose-built AI Game Master differs from general AI tools, see AI Game Master vs ChatGPT.

-LoreKeeper gives new users 20 trial rounds plus 30 rounds per month on the free plan — enough to run several complete sessions and experience the full feature set including multiplayer and combat.
-Paid plans start at EUR 4.99/mo, making the entry point meaningfully lower than AI Dungeon's equivalent tier.
+LoreKeeper gives new users 20 free daily turns plus 10 welcome credits — enough to run a complete session and experience the full feature set including multiplayer and combat.
+Paid plans start at EUR 7.99/mo, making the entry point meaningfully lower than AI Dungeon's equivalent tier.

 The more relevant question than raw price is value per session.
 If structured RPG mechanics, multiplayer, and persistent campaigns are what you need, paying for a platform that actually delivers those features is a better investment than a lower-cost subscription to something that only approximates them.